Hungary court strikes down Orban over EU asylum ruling | DW | 10.12.2021

 In 2016, he held a referendum against an EU scheme to settle migrants in member states, which Hungarian voters overwhelmingly opposed.

-In power since 2010, Orban has relished conflict with EU institutions, portraying himself as a champion of Hungary's national interests.
+In power since 2010, Orban has repeatedly been in conflict with EU institutions, portraying himself as a champion of Hungary's national interests.

 Ahead of Friday's ruling, Orban said if the court decided in favor of his government, he would push for the EU to reform its rules on immigration.